NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 > But no!
 By your Lord, they will never be ˹true˺ believers until they accept you ˹O Prophet˺ as the judge in their disputes, and find no resistance within themselves against your decision and submit wholeheartedly.

+## View of non-Muslims

+Surah 98:6

+> Indeed, those who disbelieve from the People of the Book and the polytheists will be in the Fire of Hell, to stay there forever.
+They are the worst of ˹all˺ beings

+Islam views non-Muslims as the worst of all beings.

 # Jesus Christ